robertvanhaecke/Munchkin-Short-Rules/RULES.md

 ### Charity
 When your turn ends, you must have no more than five cards in your hand.
 If you have more, choose to:

- - Play cards until you're down to five (curses, items etc.)
+ - Play cards until you're down to five (traps, items etc.)
  - Give cards to the lowest level player until you're down to five cards.
 If you're the lowest level player, discard cards until you're down to five.

 ## Combat